tarof429/online_books/kubernetes_with_archlinux/part_3_helloweb.md

 ## Step 5: Deploy the objects to the cluster

-After making sure we are still connnected to the docker daemon inside minikube, apply the objects.
+After making sure we are still connected to the docker daemon inside minikube, apply the objects.

 ```bash
 $ eval $(minikube -p minikube docker-env)